nOfOKUz/capteurCO2/README.md

 Also added mechanism :

-Â  Â  to avoid dropping value for too long when update on Thingspeak is invalid Â Â
+    to avoid dropping value for too long when update on Thingspeak is invalid

-Â  Â  to reconnect to wifi if connection lost
+    to reconnect to wifi if connection lost

-Â Â
-Â  Â  to reboot if nothing uploads more than 5 times
+    to reboot if nothing uploads more than 5 times

-Â Â
-Â  Â  in residential Wifi sending subroutines, you can find both Thingspeak sending value with library or without Â  Â Â https://github.com/mathworks/thingspeak-arduino
+    in residential Wifi sending subroutines, you can find both Thingspeak sending value with library or without

-Â Â
+https://github.com/mathworks/thingspeak-arduino

 Updated version with more include files more for simplicity and easily adapt to several detectors corresponding to different ThnigSpeak channels.